 OUR PROJECTS2016 Kabilash, Nepal project team.

-CURRENT PROJECTSWe believe in what we are doing and our passion is backed-up by contributions made by each of our Board Members.
+CURRENT PROJECTSWe believe in what we are doing and our passion is backed-up by contributions made by each of our Board Members and verifiable results.
 Our Board Members cover 100% of any overhead or organization administrative costs so 100% of all donations go directly towards our project efforts.

 Aapchour, Nepal 2017 (volunteering with Water For Small Villages, Inc. ) LINK)